The

 “But they dropped weight so rapidly.
 That's so dangerous."

-👠 Judy Garland was drugged by the studio system that owned her body, and it was a deplorable.
+👠 Judy Garland was drugged by the studio system that owned her body, and it was deplorable.
 These actors are not.
 If your concern looks like claiming ownership over someone else, or asking them to change—or comparing them to other people, real people, not just bodies!—you’re not stopping the problem, you’re perpetuating it.

 “Then they're overworked.
 Something is seriously wrong on that set.
 Hollywood has a history of this!
 They've done it before, and they'll do it again.
 Just look at the original The Wizard of Oz and Judy Garland."